ShanaFoster/osticket-prereqs/README.md

 </p>

 The osTicketing system is a web-based help desk that needs several applications to work correctly.
-These include the list of application below with show the images above.
+These include the list of application below wihich shows the images above.

 -PHPManagerForIIS_V1.5.0 ,
 -Rewrite_amd64_en-US ,